A survey on the generalized connectivity of graphs: Results for some graph classes

 if $k>b-a+2$ and $a-b+k$ is even, then

 and if $k\leq b-a+2$, then

 \end{thm}

 It is not easy to obtain the exact value of generalized $k$-connectivity of a complete multipartite graph.
-So they focused on the complete equipartition $3$-partite graph and got the following theorem.
+So they focused on the complete equipartition $3$-partite graph and got the following result.

-\begin{thm}\cite{LLL2} Given any positive integer $b\geq 2$, let $K_{b}^3$ denote a complete equipartition $3$-partite graph in which every part contains exactly $b$ vertices.
+\begin{thm}{\upshape \cite{LLL2}} Given any positive integer $b\geq 2$, let $K_{b}^3$ denote a complete equipartition $3$-partite graph in which every part contains exactly $b$ vertices.
 Then we have the following results:

 \end{thm}

 Let $U=\{u_1,u_2,\cdots,u_a\}$ and $V=\{v_1,v_2,\cdots,v_{b}\}$ be the two parts of a complete bipartite graph $K_{a,b}$.
 Set $S_i=\{u_1,u_2,\cdots,u_x,v_1,v_2,\cdots,v_{k-x}\}$ for $0\leq x\leq k$.
 If $k>b-a+2$ and $a-b+k$ is odd, then $\kappa_k(K_{a,b})=\kappa(S_{\frac{a-b+k-1}{2}})$, in the part $X$ there are $\frac{a-b+k-1}{2}$ vertices not in $S$, and in the part $Y$ there are $\frac{a-b+k-1}{2}$ vertices not in $S$.
 The number of vertices in each part but not in $S$ is almost the same.
 And if $k>b-a+2$ and $a-b+k$ is even, then $\kappa_k(K_{a,b})=\kappa(S_{\frac{a-b+k}{2}})$, in the part $X$ there are $\frac{a-b+k}{2}$ vertices not in $S$, and in the part $Y$ there are $\frac{a-b+k}{2}$ vertices not in $S$.
 The number of vertices in each part but not in $S$ is the same.